Holy See–Israel relations: First parameter – scope of representation

-The Nuncio has a rank of archbishop, and has both diplomatic and theological functions.
+The Nuncio has a rank of archbishop, and has both diplomatic and ecclesial functions.
 Besides his religious functions, the Nuncio also cares about the well-being of all Catholics in Israel, and intervenes on their behalf with the authorities.
 In this respect, the Nuncio's relations with government authorities overlap with the prerogatives of the Latin Patriarchate of Jerusalem.

-Second parameter – diplomatic v. theological duties
+Second parameter – diplomatic v. ecclesial duties

-The Nuncio's has both diplomatic and theological duties.
+The Nuncio's has both diplomatic and ecclesial duties.
 When he requests to enter an area of restricted accessibility for the purpose of holding mass, he is making a request in the name of religious freedom.
 Once his request is respected, it is regarded as a political gesture, meeting the expectations of religious freedom, but also in order to maintain friendly bilateral relations.
 If, however, he speaks to the media about his visit upon his return, it may be seen as a political and not as a spiritual act.
 This interplay enables using political tools to ease theological tensions that cannot be solved without one side or the other disavowing his faith.